tadryanom/FirebirdSQL_firebird/doc/sql.extensions/README.profiler.md

 ## Procedure `PAUSE_SESSION`

-`RDB$PROFILER.PAUSE_SESSION` pauses the current profiler session (of the given `ATTACHMENT_ID`) so the next executed statements statistics are not collected.
+`RDB$PROFILER.PAUSE_SESSION` pauses the current profiler session (of the given `ATTACHMENT_ID`), so the next executed statements statistics are not collected.

-If `FLUSH` is `TRUE` the snapshot tables are updated with data up to the current moment.
-Otherwise data remains only in memory for later update.
+If `FLUSH` is `TRUE`, the snapshot tables are updated with data up to the current moment, otherwise data remains only in memory for later update.

 Calling `RDB$PROFILER.PAUSE_SESSION(TRUE)` has the same semantics of calling `RDB$PROFILER.PAUSE_SESSION(FALSE)` followed by `RDB$PROFILER.FLUSH` (using the same `ATTACHMENT_ID`).